phones24/ep133-export-to-daw/README.md

 ## Latest news

+- [26/09/2025] Group A merging added for DAWProject and MIDI transformers
 - [23/09/2025] ABLETON: FX support!
 The return track will be added with attached effect and each track(or group) will be sending to this return track
 - [19/09/2025] Added feedback functionality with ability to attach your project for research
 - [17/09/2025] ABLETON: Export tracks from group A into Drum Rack (with choke group!)